Arriving in Rio by air

 Do not be put off by the fairly unattractive drive into the city from the airport.
 The only other time that you will be back in this part of town is when you return to the airport or are driving off to visit Petrópolis or Teresópolis.

 If you are flying on to another destination within Brazil you will either transfer directly within the airport or you will have to go to the departure desks on the second level and re-check in your bags.
+Recomended minimum connecting time are 100 minutes for international to domestic; 60 minutes from domestic to international; 45 minutes for international to international; and 30 minutes for domestic to domestic.

 Airlines using Galeão include: Aerolineas Argentinas, Air Canada, Air France, Alitalia, American Airlines, Avianca, Azul, British Airways, Condor, Copa Airlines, Delta Airlines, Edelweiss, Emirates, Flyways, Gol, Iberia, KLM, Latam, Lufthansa, Passaredo, Royal Air Maroc, TAAG, TAP, and United Airlines.

 If you are one of the few people to arrive in Rio by sea – possibly during carnival – your ship will dock at a berth close to the new Praça Mauá on Pier Mauá, at the top end of Avenida Rio Branco in downtown Rio.
-The facilities are adequate, and have improved greatly since the Olympic games.
+The facilities are adequate, but have improved greatly since the Olympic games.
 Your entry to the docks, or to Brazil, will be through the Touring Club do Brasil’s building.
 The docks, part of the Olympic Boulevard, are quite safe during the day and are home to a number of events and the outstanding Museu de Arte do Rio and Museu do Amanha.

 The whole area is being totally redeveloped under the ambitious Porto Maravilha (Wonderful Port) project.

 If your ship is of a reasonable size you will find a line of cabs, guides, and jewelry salesmen waiting to show you the joys of Rio.
-If you want to avoid this friendly group of people, you can walk away from the docks, down to Avenida Rio Branco, where there will be a plentiful supply of cabs or even the entrace to the metro.
+If you want to avoid this friendly group of people, you can walk away from the dock gates, down to Avenida Rio Branco, where there will be a plentiful supply of cabs or even the entrace to the metro.
 Should you take a cab away from the city center make sure you have an idea of where you want to go.
 Give the cab driver the name of a location and it will appear that you have been in Rio before.
 For Copacabana ask for the Copacabana Palace Hotel, which is centrally located.
 For Ipanema you can do no better than to ask for the Sofitel Caesar Park Hotel.
 If shopping is a priority, ask for Rio Sul, one of Rio’s largest shopping malls and the nearest to the port.
 On the return trip, simply ask for Praça Mauá.